 44. Give axe throwing a try

-45. Go on a u-pick date to pick berries in season
+45. Go on a u-pick date to pick fruits and flowers in season

-During the spring months, you can pick your own berries at multiple farms throughout the Tampa Bay area.
+During the winter and spring months, you can pick your own berries, fruits and flowers at multiple farms throughout the Tampa Bay area.

 46. Spend the day at Honeymoon Island